Crestwood Court: History

 Crestwood Plaza was the first regional mall in the St. Louis metropolitan area.
 Local retail developers Louis and Milton Zorensky developed the mall in 1957.
 Its original anchor stores included local department store Scruggs, Vandervoort and Barney (later Famous-Barr, then Macy's) and Sears, making one of the first major malls to have more than one anchor store, and the first to utilize a split-level parking lot to allow direct access to both floors of the anchors.
 The Zorenskys later developed a second St. Louis mall, Northwest Plaza, which opened in 1963.

 In 1967, Crestwood was expanded, adding Stix Baer & Fuller (later Dillard's) as a third anchor.

 The mall was the subject of a 1975 lawsuit related to a Kroger supermarket that formerly operated within it.
 The suit was filed after Kroger moved to a new store across the street in 1972 and subleased its space in the mall to Tipton Electronics.
 Mall owners wanted to terminate the lease with Kroger, but Kroger wanted to maintain the sub-lease.
 The suit ruled in Kroger's favor.

 Originally an open-air mall, Crestwood Plaza was enclosed in 1984.
 A Woolworth store at the mall closed in 1988, and was replaced by 18 smaller stores a year later.

 Westfield Group purchased Crestwood Plaza in 1998 and renamed it Westfield Shoppingtown Crestwood.
 The company sold two other St. Louis-area malls to CBL & Associates Properties in 2007, but did not include Crestwood in the sale.
 It had previously attempted to sell the mall to Somera Capital Management in 2006, but the deal was not completed.
-The mall was ultimately sold to Centrum Properties and renamed Crestwood Court.
 Also in 2007, Dillard's closed its store in the mall due to decreased sales.
+They never had another anchor store to fill that space.
 Famous-Barr had also announced plans to relocate to a new outdoor mall in Sunset Hills, but remained at Crestwood after the Sunset Hills development was canceled.
-The Crestwood store closed as a Macy's in 2009, leaving Sears as the last remaining anchor store.
+In 2008, the mall was sold to Centrum Properties and renamed Crestwood Court.
+Famous-Barr became a Macy's in 2006, and closed in 2009, leaving Sears as the last remaining anchor store.

 The loss of anchor stores resulted in increasing vacancies throughout Crestwood Court.
 Although Centrum initially planned to redevelop the center as a lifestyle center, it filled more than half of the mall with art-oriented tenants, such as art galleries and dance studios.
 Sears closed in April 2012 due to declining sales.
 As of late 2012, the only remaining tenant was a LensCrafters.
 The mall concourses were officially closed off on July 11, 2013, leaving only LensCrafters, which had an exterior entrance.
 On September 16, 2013, LensCrafters closed, leaving the mall completely vacant.